mohanson/gameboy/README.md

 -x, --scale-factor    Scale the video by a factor of 1, 2, 4, or 8
 ```

-Gameboy is developed by Rust, and fully tested on Windows, Ubuntu and Mac.
+Gameboy is developed in Rust and has been thoroughly tested on Windows, Ubuntu, and Mac.

-# Control
+# Controls

 ```
                 _n_________________